Yvette Berry: Political career

 On 20 January, Chief Minister Andrew Barr appointed Berry a Minister in his Government.
 She assumed the following portfolios: Women, Aboriginal and Torres Strait Islander Affairs, Housing, Community Services and Social Inclusion, Multicultural and Youth Affairs and she was made Minister assisting the Chief Minister on Social Inclusion and Equality.

 Following the ACT 2016 election, Berry was appointed Deputy Chief Minister in the re-elected Barr Labor Government.
 This is the same position her father, Wayne, held between 1991 and 1994.
 She assumed portfolio responsibilities for Education and Early Childhood Development, Housing and Suburban Development, Prevention of Domestic and Family Violence, Sport and Recreation, while retaining portfolio responsibilities for Women.

+On 23 July 2026, Berry resigned from the Fourth Barr ministry to sit as a bachbencher following the handing down of a report from the Integrity Commission which found "serious corrupt conduct" of her former Chief of Staff and the director general of the Education Directorate.